 Gadgets to help kids sleep on a flight!

 • If the flight is over nap or sleep time, see if your airline allows an airplane bed for toddler or inflatable pillow.
-These genius inventions are not permitted for use with every airline but they change a seat into a child or toddler travel bed for the airplane!
-You will need to have purchased a seat for your baby or toddler to use these though, as you will not be able to stand up for the duration of their nap in case of turbulence etc.
+We love these genius inventions but not all are permitted for use with every airline – but they change a seat into a child or toddler travel bed for the airplane!

 • Keep hydrated before and during the flight.
+I found this to be key in helping with jetlag.

 • On arrival (or if on an ultra long haul flight), begin to establish a new routine.
 Eat and sleep at the right times in the new time zone.
+I find it really hard to eat when flying through different timezones, but I always make an effort at the very least ot have some toast and some fruit.

 • Go outside.
 Light exercise and the natural light will help re set your body clock on arrival.
 Spend as much time in daylight over the first few days.
+We go for a walk and get our bearings for our destination, which helps us plan the next day.

 • During the night, if you need to, pack some aluminium foil and a peg, to act as black blinds or keep hotel curtains completely shut.
 Alternatively, purchase some travel black out blinds.